 \sssec{Object Results: } Fig.~\ref{fig:depthalg} shows the median error in depth across objects-of-interest for \name\ and the two baseline systems.
-We see lowest error for the car across the board due to a combination of factors: the car is our strongest reflector and also offers multiple points on its surface to reflect radar signals due to its size (4.66m x 1.795m).
-We see performance further degrade with the progressively weak reflectors as measured in Sec. \ref{sec:objectreflectivity}: person is the next most accurate, followed by the sign.
+We see lowest error for the car across the board due to a combination of factors: the car is our strongest reflector, offers multiple points on its surface to reflect radar signals due to its size and thereby a high radar cross section.
+We see performance further degrade with the progressively weak reflectors as measured in Sec. \ref{sec:objectreflectivity}: the person is the next most accurate, followed by the sign.

 \sssec{Occlusion Results: } Fig.~\ref{fig:depthlos} shows the median error in depth in line-of-sight (LOS) and partial-line-of-sight (PLOS) for \name\ and the two baseline systems.
-We see a particularly significant degradation in our naive fusion baseline for PLOS, which frequently takes the occluding object as the strongest reflector, unlike \name, which can detect and account for occlusions using image segmentation.
+We see significant degradation in our naive fusion baseline for PLOS, which frequently takes the occluding object as the strongest reflector, unlike \name, which can detect and account for occlusions using techniques in Sec. \ref{sec:plos}.

 \sssec{Range Results: } Fig.~\ref{fig:depthrange} shows the median error in depth across range for \name\ and the baselines.
 As expected, accuracy across all approaches, objects, and occlusion settings deteriorates with range due to weaker received signals.